 This report from the Electric Motor Systems annex (EMSA) of the Energy Efficient End-Use Equipment initiative (4E IA) offers a toolkit with proposed policy measures - EMSA's recommendations for successful policy implementation - and shows best practice policy examples from all over the world to reach market transformation for efficient electric motor systems.
 Access the report here.

-Market and policy is the topic of the most recent issue of the HPC Newsletter from the Heat Pumping Technologies initiative (HPT IA).
-Articles touch on recent European policy measures, and heat pump markets in the United States, New Zealand and China.
+Several papers on the topic of innovative technology in heat pumps presented at the recent Heat Pump Conference are highlighted in the latest issue of the HPC Newsletter from the Heat Pumping Technologies initiative (HPT IA).
 Download the e-newsletter here.

-The Solid State Lighting Annex of the Energy Efficient End-use Equipment initiative (4E IA) has published Solid State Lighting Annex 2013 Interlaboratory Comparison Final Report, providing the results of the world's largest program of proficiency tests conducted by laboratories for the testing of LED lights.
+The Energy Efficient End-use Equipment initiative (4E IA) has recently published Solid State Lighting Annex 2013 Interlaboratory Comparison Final Report, providing results of the world's largest program of proficiency tests conducted by laboratories for the testing of LED lights.
 Download here.

 Showcase a district energy project by applying now to the 4th Global District Energy Climate Awards to be handed out in Tallinn, Estonia on 27 April 2015.
 The Chair of the District Heating and Cooling initiative (DHC IA) will lead the evaluation panel which will judge five award categories in the district energy sector: best new scheme, modernisation, expansion, emerging market and special award.
 Applications close 15 January 2015.
 More...